 How to Apply to the MPAS program

-- Complete the CASPA (Central Application Service for Physician Assistants) online application https://caspa.liasoncas.com
+- Complete the online Central Application Service for Physician Assistants (CASPA) online application https://caspa.liasoncas.com

 - Provide three CASPA letters of recommendation

-Application will be sent directly to applicant once CASPA application received
+- Submit SAU Supplemental Application to St. Ambrose University PA Program.
+This Supplemental Application will be sent directly to applicant once CASPA application is received.

 Test of English as a Foreign Language (TOEFL)